Tokata Iron Eyes’ parents reveal ‘nightmare’ of Ezra Miller’s cult-like control

 “We thought Ezra had good intentions.
 But we were groomed too.
 We were made to trust this guy.”

-In the court filing first obtained by TMZ, Mr Iron Eyes says Miller flew Tokata to London in 2017 to visit the studio where Fantastic Beasts and Where to Find Them was being filmed.
+In the court filing first obtained by TMZ, Mr Iron Eyes says Miller flew Tokata, another family and a female chaperone to London in 2017 to visit the studio where Fantastic Beasts and Where to Find Them was being filmed.
 Tokata was 14 and Miller was 25 at the time of the trip.

 Miller continued to visit the the family home, and befriended other members of the tribe.